 Let us now present the form of the equations of motion of the most general Cosmological Gravity on comoving FLRW backgrounds \eqref{eq:flrwansf1}.
 For that, it is enough to consider the theory \eqref{eq:mostgencosmo}.
 In presence of a perfect fluid with density $\rho$ and pressure $p$, the generalized Friedmann equations associated to the theory \eqref{eq:mostgencosmo} are given by\footnote{Being first-order in time derivatives, \eqref{eq:genfried1} is naturally identified with the Hamiltonian constraint associated with the initial-value problem of our Cosmological Gravities on top of FLRW backgrounds.}:

-where $\Lambda$ is the cosmological constant and
+where $\Lambda$ is the cosmological constant, $\mu_1=1$ and

 Observe that differentiating \eqref{eq:genfried1} and making use of \eqref{eq:genfried2}, one gets the conservation equation: